event-engine/docs/docs/tutorial/bonus_III.md

 {.alert .alert-success}
 **Tests are green again.
 Refactoring finished successfully.
 Was it worth the effort?**
-Switching the Flavour is quite some workt to do, isn't it?
+Switching the Flavour is quite some work to do, isn't it?
 Depending on the amount of already written code and tests this task can take some days and you need to make sure that you don't break existing functionality.
 On the other hand you get a fully decoupled domain model.
 Of course, it's also possible to use another Flavour right from the beginning.
 But keep in mind, that the PrototypingFlavour saves a lot of time in the early days of a project.
 You don't know if the first app version really meets business and user needs.
 You can only try and experiment.
 The faster you have a working